hydrusnetwork/hydrus/docs/running_from_source.md

 MPV is optional and complicated, but it is great, so it is worth the time to figure out!

 As well as the python wrapper, 'python-mpv' (which is in the requirements.txt), you also need the underlying dev library.
-This is _not_ mpv the program, but 'libmpv', often called 'libmpv1'.
+This is _not_ mpv the program, but `libmpv`, often called `libmpv1` or `libmpv2`.

 For Windows, the dll builds are [here](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/), although getting a stable version can be difficult.
 Just put it in your hydrus base install directory.
 Check the links in the easy-setup guide above for good versions.
 You can also just grab the 'mpv-1.dll'/'mpv-2.dll' I bundle in my extractable Windows release.

-If you are on Linux, you can usually get 'libmpv1' like so:
+If you are on Linux, you can usually get `libmpv` like so:

 `apt-get install libmpv1`
+-or-
+`apt-get install libmpv2`

 On macOS, you should be able to get it with `brew install mpv`, but you are likely to find mpv crashes the program when it tries to load.
 Hydev is working on this, but it will probably need a completely different render API.